Getting bready for school. Credit: www.realbreadcampaign.org CC-BY-NC-SA-4.0

 The key proposed changes are related to increasing fibre, reducing sugar, and restricting foods higher in fat, sugar and salt.

-The consultation is open to all which runs until 12 Jun 2026.
+As well as / instead of chipping into the Campaign's response, you can respond to the consultation directly.
+It is open to all and runs until 12 Jun 2026.
 Full details can be found on the DfE website.

 The people from whom the government particularly wants to receive responses include parents, school staff members, trust leaders and governors; local authorities; catering managers and chefs/cooks; food producers and suppliers; public health professionals; nutritionists and dietitians working with schools.